Watch this video to find out how to add and maintain an outdoor living space on your home, including:

 Read episode article to find out more.

 More and more it seems like having a comfortable home is as much about being comfortable outside the home as it is being comfortable inside.
-You know what I mean, years ago patio furniture was pretty simple stuff and beyond that if you had just a small little space outside your backdoor for a barbeque grill you had everything you needed.
+You know what I mean, years ago patio furniture was pretty simple stuff and beyond that if you had just a small little space outside your backdoor for a barbeque grill you had just about everything you needed.
 But today when people are looking for a new home or improving the one they live in, they’re likely to spend just as much time thinking about an outdoor entertainment space as they do about the size and décor of the living room.

-So today we’re going to look into what makes a great outdoor space, whether you’re starting from scratch or simply making some changes to what you already have.
+So today, we’re going to look into what makes a great outdoor space, whether you’re starting from scratch or simply making some changes to what you already have.
 We’re going to get started here on the deck because millions of American homeowners either have one, or they want one.
 The first thing to consider here of course is the design of the deck and the way your house is laid out will drive that design quite a bit.
-For example this house, some unique angles that are complemented by the angle of the deck.
+For example this house has some unique angles that are complemented by the angle of the deck.

 Once you determine what you want your deck to look like, the next big decision is what material to use.
 Once upon a time that was easy, it was wood, and you used whatever weather resistant wood was most available in your area, that might be redwood, cedar, or like we’ve used here, pressure treated pine.
 But now more and more homeowners are choosing composite materials.

 It’s a little misleading to call these composite decks though because they aren’t made entirely from composite materials, they all begin with a framework made from a more rigid structurally sound material, usually pressure treated wood.
-This framework will include the posts that support the deck and the joists that connect them to each other and the house.
-Because composite deck boards are less rigid these joists will be spaced more closely together to provide additional support.
+This framework will include the posts that support the deck and the joists that connect them to each other and to the house.
+Because composite deck boards are less rigid, these joists will be spaced more closely together to provide additional support.

 The composite material is installed on top of this framework, so that the surface you see, and the one that the sun and rain beats down on is more attractive and less likely to deteriorate in the weather.
-Composites are made from cellulose or wood fibers and plastic resin that means each board is identical in size and profile, it also means that warping, splintering, and cracking are things of the past because composites tend to be more dimensionally stable.
+Composites are made from cellulose or wood fibers and plastic resin.
+That means each board is identical in size and profile.
+It also means that warping, splintering, and cracking are things of the past because composites tend to be more dimensionally stable.

-As you might guess a wood deck starts with a similar framework but the deck boards themselves are also wood.
+As you might guess, a wood deck starts with a similar framework but the deck boards themselves are also wood.
 Wood decking, especially the pressure treated varieties, tend to have a higher moisture content when it’s new.
 So it’s a good idea to install the boards as tightly together as possible, because as they weather they tend to shrink.
 That shrinking and expanding the wood does as the moisture content and air temperature rise and fall is the cause of most of the wood deck’s problems.

-The best solution is to apply a sealer or a stain so that the pores of the wood absorb less moisture, the better ones will also block out the sun’s ultraviolet rays which can break down wood fibers.
-If you do this to an existing deck you’ll want to clean the surface first to remove any dirt or mildew, if your new wood deck is made from pressure treated material, it’s best to let it weather for at least one full season before applying any kind of stain.
+The best solution is to apply a sealer or a stain so that the pores of the wood absorb less moisture.
+The better ones will also block out the sun’s ultraviolet rays, which can break down wood fibers.
+If you do this to an existing deck you’ll want to clean the surface first to remove any dirt or mildew.
+If your new wood deck is made from pressure treated material, it’s best to let it weather for at least one full season before applying any kind of stain.

 As you might imagine, those composites are a bit more expensive than wood, but how much more expensive will depend on the type of wood you compare them to and which kind of brand and style of composite you select.
 One misconception about composites is that they are maintenance free.
-Unfortunately, anything that stays out in the weather will get a little dirty so composites need to be clean just like wood, even if it’s only for aesthetic reasons.
+Unfortunately, anything that stays out in the weather will get a little dirty so composites need to be cleaned just like wood, even if it’s only for aesthetic reasons.